mblackgeo/flask-cognito-jwt-example/README.md

 # cognito-flask-jwt-example
-An example Flask application that uses AWS Cognito for authentication
+An example Flask application that uses AWS Cognito for authentication.